BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - Add Backend Credentials to Export Refunds.
     - Click 'Export Refunds' button to Export the Refunds to Woocommerce.

+* Refunds Import:
+    - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.
+    - Add Backend Credentials to Import Refunds.
+    - Click 'Import Orders' button to Import the Refunds from Woocommerce.

 **Usage**
 *********